Data Analysis Expression (DAX)

 2. CURRENTGROUP

-This refers to the partitions that result from grouping the rows based on a column value.
+This refers to a partitions created by GROUPBY when it is grouping the various rows in a table based on a column value.